 All members of the Supervisory Board perform their duties independently and critically.
 In the event of a potential conflict of interest with regard to a particular topic, the Supervisory Board member concerned may not participate in discussions or decision-making on that topic.
-Best practice provisions III.6.1 to III.6.3 of the Dutch Corporate Governance Code were observed in so far as applicable.
 In 2016, there were no potential conflicts of interest for members of the Supervisory Board.